 More Popular Issues

-See how others are siding on these popular issues...
+See how voters are siding on other popular political issues...

 Results from Yahoo voters

 Last answered 1 year ago

-Distribution of answers submitted by Yahoo.
+Distribution of answers submitted by Yahoo voters.

 Data includes total votes submitted by visitors since Nov 25, 2013.
 For users that answer more than once (yes we know), only their most recent answer is counted in the total results.
 Total percentages may not add up to exactly 100% as we allow users to submit "grey area" stances that may not be categorized into yes/no stances.